 - The 2nd generation of the neaSNOM microscope is launched offering even better reliability & usability

 - The introduction of tunable single line IR-lasers based on QCLs allows imaging at different wavelength in the infrared fingerprint region at 20nm spatial resolution using the standard detection module

 - A new detection module optimized for broadband lasers is launched to allow Fourier transform infrared spectroscopy (FT-IR) at 20nm spatial resolution.
 At this time, broadband IR-lasers are commercially not yet available, but experimental broadband IR-lasers proof that the technology works perfect and that it has a huge application potential across many disciplines

 - A transmissive illumination module for imaging is launched to analyse transparent samples in reflectivity-mode

 - A new transmissive detection module for imaging is launched to analyse transparent samples in transmissive-mode

 - neaspec demonstrates that the spectroscopy detection module can be operated with a simple thermal light-source at 100nm spatial resolution.
 The first ultra-broad infrared spectra at the nanoscale are recorded for the first time and published in Nature Materials

-- neaspec researchers observe plasmons on Graphene in real-space with the help of the neaSNOM imaging technology for the first time.
-The scientific work is published in Nature and today is one of the most cited articles for Graphene
+- For the first time, neaspec researchers observe plasmons on Graphene in real-space with the help of the neaSNOM imaging technology.
+The scientific work is published in Nature and is one of the most cited articles worldwide for Graphene today

 - neaspec introduces nano-FTIR and demonstrates that the neaSNOM microscope and its spectroscopy detection module can be used with a custom developed prototype broadband IR-laser to perform IR-spectroscopy at 20nm spatial resolution